thitoribeiro/testing/README.md

-# plusqa
+# testing
-Software Test Automation
+Studying and developing tests